13 Model evaluation

 ## variable into a factor?

-## The following aesthetics were dropped during statistical transformation: label
+## The following aesthetics were dropped during statistical transformation: label.

 ## ℹ This can happen when ggplot fails to infer the correct grouping structure in